1. Start with the end in mind: conversion of souls toward being transformed by grace with perfect love and union with God.

-3. These relationships are established through many avenues: at the Church, at young adult events, through recreational activities ( e.g: sports, social outings, intentional discussions, walks etc…) through references, and through “bare handing” or street evangelizing.
+3. These relationships are established through many avenues: at the Church, at young adult events, through personal activities like sports, through references, through “barehanding” or street evangelization, through ministry events, etc.

 4. Once the personal relationship is established with the disciples, we naturally transition to one-on-one meetings that foster spiritual friendship, basic yet fundamental Catholic formation (especially catechesis and spiritual theology), and commitment to accountability with living a disciplined rule of life and daily mental prayer.

-5. Disciples are always encouraged to be authentically Catholic through their daily lives and within their circle of influence.
-Perhaps also through some “bare handing evangelization;” we may call this “organic” evangelization.
-They will be encouraged to take on the role of “mentor” or “role model” by “forming disciples” (again bearing in mind the emphasis on developing strong relationships in this form of evangelization) once they have received the formation referred to above.
-This formation includes developing strong habits regarding the rule of life particularly in regards to the practice and understanding the importance of mental prayer.
+5. Disciples are always encouraged to be authentically Catholic through their daily lives and within their circle of influence, and perhaps some barehanding evangelization; we may call this “organic” evangelization.
+But they are not encouraged to take on the role of “mentor” or “role model” by “forming disciples” until they have received the above formation and have developed strong habits regarding this rule of life, and are sufficiently advanced in mental prayer.